milomedia/tilix/_posts/2017-01-20-new-entrants.md

 Primary SEO:
 Secondary SEO:
 ---
-This post decribes an _arc of execution_ model for new entrants into the Energy Supply Market in Great Britain.
+This post describes an _arc of execution_ model for new entrants into the Energy Supply Market in Great Britain.

 It is a high level view which outlines the how and the what of the first few years for a new electricity and gas supply company.
 This should interest those who are planning a new business and/or starting out on implementing systems.
 Familiarity with the energy market is assumed, so the post is light on definition of terms.